msradam/3270Connect/docs/injection-config.md

 ]
 ```

-The workflow configuration is then define to use the key names of the injection cxonfiguration file.
+The workflow configuration is then define to use the key names of the injection configuration file.
 Below is an example structure:

 ```json
   "Steps": [